Discover exactly how much you'll be short in retirement

 Final Average Salary — Usually the average of your highest 3-5 consecutive years of earnings.
 This is why salary bumps near the end of your career matter.

-Real Example (Using a Typical 2% Multiplier):
+Example Calculation (Using a Typical 2% Multiplier):

 That's a solid foundation — but it's still $40,000 short of the $100,000 you were earning.
 And if your state's multiplier is lower (like 1.6% in Florida or 1.67% in New York), the gap is even bigger.